joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/example-internationalizing-a-stock-ticker-application.md

 <div>

-The application’s main user interface elements are:
+The application's main user interface elements are:

 - a combo box for selecting a Locale